 Harrison Park — Selma, TX

-Good to know: Leisure playground for children, Shaded play area, Large pavilion with picnic tables, Historic Harrison House (1852), Historic site / educational value, Completely fenced, Clean, accessible restrooms, Picnic area, Parking.
+Good to know: Shaded play area, Completely fenced, Picnic area, Parking.

 Parent tip: The fenced layout makes this one of the best picks in the area for toddlers and families with multiple kids at different ages.